canonical/cloud-init/doc/rtd/explanation/return_codes.rst

 -----------

 1) Invalid configurations were historically ignored.
 2) Log verbosity is unfriendly to end users that may not know what to look for.
 Verbose logs means users often ignore real errors.
 3) Cloud-init's reported status was only capable of telling the user whether cloud-init crashed.
 Cloud-init would report a status of "done" in the following cases:
    * a user's configuration was invalid
    * if the operating system or cloud environment experienced some error that prevented cloud-init from configuring the instance
    * if cloud-init internally experienced an error - all of these previously reported a status of "done".

-.. _return_codes_improvements
+.. _return_codes_improvements:

 Efforts to improve cloud-init
 -----------------------------